VibhaKumra/SiteLocalization/README.md

                         default: 0)
   --debug-plots         enable saving of plots and images for
                         debugging purposes
+  --enable-sigma-norm   enable saving of plots and images for
+                        debugging purposes
+  --name NAME
   -h, --help            show this help message and exit

 ```

 ## Abstract